18F/handbook/_pages/about-us/teams/acquisition-guidance.md

 One condition of FAS Commissioner’s re-delegated limited procurement authority is for TTS to have an official process to review procurement actions to ensure compliance with applicable policies and regulations.

 COs and CORs: Be sure to review and follow TTS OA Standard Operating Procedure (SOP)-Management Reviews of Procurement Actions.
 It is imperative that you add sufficient time for management reviews when developing acquisition milestones.

-## Non-Disclosure Agreement & COI
+## Non-Disclosure Agreement and COI
 When conducting federal acquisitions, federal employees are entrusted with certain information that is not generally known to the public.
 Hence, the employees required to adhere to specific guidelines for disclosing confidential information.

 Anyone handling acquisitions must review and follow #Readme-Conflict Of Interest (COI)/Non-Disclosure Agreement (NDA).
 There are two Evaluation COI/NDA templates: for TTS employees and for non-government individuals.
 There is a separate Post-award COI/NDA template for non-government individuals.
 Please email your signed and dated COI/NDA to Bridget Fields at bridget.fields@gsa.gov so that it can be filed properly.

-## Office of Acquisition (OA) Roles and Responsibilities
+## Office of Acquisition Roles and Responsibilities

 Members of the TTS Office of Acquisition can serve in a variety of different roles.
 TTS OA Roles and Responsibilities defines the role and responsibilities of the members in TTS OA, with an emphasis on the COR and other team members’ role in the post-award contract management process.